 Show the Messenger Launcher

-This will show the Messenger Launcher if it is hidden.
+The Messenger Launcher is a small icon that users can click to open the Messenger widget.
 It will not affect the main Messenger panel.

 gist.chat("showLauncher");